 The federal Clery Act requirement mandates that schools who offer on-campus housing have a missing student notification policy.
 The essence of the requirement is that if a student who lives in on-campus student housing is determined to have been missing for 24 hours, the school has only 24 hours after receiving this information in which to initiate specific notification procedures.
-On the basis that Standard College does not offer on-campus housing, Standard College does not have a missing student notification policy.
+Standard College does not offer on-campus housing, and accordingly, the school does not have a missing student notification policy.